 If anyone can get ahold of the director’s original cut, it should play in film festivals followed immediately by the theatrical version.
 You could totally do it, the theatrical version is less than 90 minutes long, and people will go bananas.
 The two versions screened back-to-back could make this ridiculous flick a cult classic.
 How else could Seth Green being molested by a gorilla possibly be considered funny?

 The verdict: Old Dogs is awesomely awful, in an awfully awesome way.
-I want to know who was in charge of the transformation from R-rating to Disney, because I am in love with his/her mind.
+I want to know who was in charge of the transformation from R-rating to Disney, because I am in love with their mind.